Ingela Ihrman

 Smålands Konstarkiv

-Ingela Ihrman’s work is sparked by the strong emotions of everyday life and a desire to understand, question or express what it’s like to be alive.
-It is particularly the pleasures and pain that come with co-existence, loneliness and desire that intrigues her.
-Covered in sculptural costumes made by hand in basic craft techniques with simple and familiar, found, bought or recycled material, she sometimes pretends to be other living beings such as a spruce cone or a giant clam.
+Ingela Ihrman’s work is sparked by the strong emotionsof everyday life and a desire to understand what it’s like to be alive.
+Coveredin sculptural costumes made by hand in basic craft techniques with simple andfamiliar material, she sometimes pretends to be other living beings such as aspruce cone or a giant clam.
+Ihrman's performative exploration starts from herown body and moves the boundaries between different existences.
+The movement isnot only physical but also mental – to live in the other.
+To approach the worldfrom a different position.

-The exhibition is part of the Småland Triennale 2026 and brings together the works of Ihrman and the late local artist and writer Ann Margret Dahlquist-Ljungberg, displayed side by side at the Småland Art Archive in Vandalorum.
-In their respective works, the two have developed a special relationship with the hogweed plant and speak in different languages about our relationship with plant and animal life.
+During the second edition of Småland Triennial: Worry– Art, Preparedness, Resistance two prominent artists from different eras meet at the Småland Art Archive in Vandalorum; Ingela Ihrman and the late artist, writer and opinion-maker Ann Margret Dahlquist-Ljungberg.
+In their respective works, the two have developed a special relationship with the hogweed plant (Heracleum) and speak in different languages about our relationship with plant and animal life.

-Thanks to: Värnamo Municipality, Region Jönköping County and Region Kronoberg
+Thanks to: Konstfrämjandet Småland, Värnamo Municipality, Region Jönköping County and Region Kronoberg

 No items found.